Roszakos/threadhub-blog-application/README.md

 # Thread hub
-### Blog web application where users can read and write articles
+### Blog web application where users can read and write articles, created with Laravel, Blade Templates and Alpine.js

 **Run project locally**